Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction

-Last week we tried out an interesting method of writing a range of excel data range directly into a Microsoft Access Table.
+Last week, we tried out an interesting method of writing a range of Excel data directly into a Microsoft Access Table.
 Each row of cells is transferred into the table as a single record.
-If you have not come across that article then you may find it here.
+If you haven't come across that article, then you may find it here.

 This is an equally interesting method.
 The selected Worksheet contents are appended to the Access Table with its specified columns in the SQL.